How to Recognize and Manage High-Functioning Depression

 Creating a Support System

 Building a strong support system might be the most significant step to manage high functioning depression.
-My clients often tell me this is the hardest part.
+Many clients often tell me this is the hardest part.
 The condition itself makes it tough to reach out, but the right support can change everything.

 How to open up to friends and family